Allen v. City of Oakland: Post-settlement action

 On August 20, 2003, the District Court appointed an independent monitoring team; Rachel Burgess, Kelli Evans, Charles Gruber and Christy Lopez to oversee the reform process and ensure city compliance with the settlement agreement.
 In January 2010, a monitoring team led by Robert Warshaw was appointed to replace the team that was appointed in August 2003.

-A Jan 17, 2012, report by the independent monitoring team found "no improvement in compliance" during the past quarter.
+A Jan 17, 2012, a report by the independent monitoring team found "no improvement in compliance" during the past quarter.
 In a January 24, 2012, ruling, the district court found that Oakland Police Department had still failed to comply with the terms of the settlement.

 On October 4, 2012, Plaintiffs' counsel filed a motion requesting that the Oakland Police Department be placed in receivership.
 The OPD requested more time to achieve compliance.

 Plaintiffs' motion ultimately led to a settlement by the parties, who agreed to the Court's appointment of a Compliance Director who would have broad ranging powers, including the power "to review, investigate and take correction action regarding Oakland Police Department policies, procedures, and practices that are related to the objectives of the Negotiated Settlement Agreement (NSA) and Amended Memorandum of Understanding (AMOU), even if such policies, procedures, or practices do not fall squarely within any specific NSA task."
 The Compliance Director was also given the power to remove the Chief of Police, and to demote the Assistant Chief or any of the Deputy Chiefs.

 The December 12, 2012, Order settling the Plaintiffs' motion also called for the OPD "to address, resolve, and reduce: